 Instructions

-- Bake your bone-in ham according to the instructions on the packaging, or from the guide at recipetips.com.
+- Bake your bone-in ham according to the instructions on the packaging.
 For the best results, enjoy your ham the first day you cook it and get your ham bone broth started (instructions below) so that the following day you can make this recipe with your rich and nourishing bone broth.

 - Save at least 1 pound of cooked meat to make your soup with.
-Cut up the leftovers into small cubes and put in the fridge to store until the following day.
+Cut up the leftovers into small cubes and put in the fridge to store until the next day.

-- Put your ham bone in a crock pot filled with water.
+- Put your leftover ham bone in a crock pot filled with at least 8 cups of water.
 Make sure the ham bone is covered but don’t fill it up too full – leave about an inch on top so that when it comes to a soft boil, it wont start bubbling over.
 This is especially important if you are going to be slow cooking it overnight.

 - Once the broth fully drains through, you can get rid of your bones (unless you want to boil them again for a second batch of bone broth!).